Garbaz/rpnfl/ideas.md

 _Note:_ This is probably not a good feature for this language, but maybe interesting to explore in itself.
 Maybe something like: A lambda calculus-style minimal programming language where $n refers to super-scopes and %n to arguments. to the current scope.
 Or perhaps rather we refer the m-th argument of the n-th scope with $n.m? (目[scope-lambda-calc](/scope-lambda-calc))

 ## Constants as functions

 Would it make sense to consider e.g. `7` a function?
 It takes no arguments and returns a certain `Int`.
 Or perhaps an infinite sequence of identical `Int`s?

+Or even allow numerals to be polymorphic functions, e.g. to use `0` or `1` also in other situations (probably not pretty)?

+It would make more sense to rather consider numerals as a special case of constructors.

 ## A clean way to handle multiple results